arlendev/arlendev/README-fr.md

 ![](https://github.com/arlendev/arlendev/blob/main/assets/images/headerGithub.png)

-# 👋 Hi there, I'm Arlen
+# 👋 Hi there, I'm Arlen FR
 #### Nice to meet you.
 I'm starting my career as an independent front-end developer.
 I have some projects at the level of studies in HTML, CSS, JavaScript, Python, MySQL and WordPress.